 A holiday here includes

-Known for its typically Japanese flair for exquisite hospitality and elegance, Hirafu village has developed a stellar reputation for outdoor pursuits while drawing in an increasingly international crowd.
+Known for its Japanese flair, exquisite hospitality and world-class dining, Hirafu Village has developed a stellar reputation for outdoor pursuits while drawing in an increasingly international crowd.

 And speaking of flair, we can’t think of a more glamorous place to experience Hirafu’s winter or summer than the stunning five-bedroom Chalet Seshu.

-With its gorgeous design, excellent amenities and central location, Chalet Seshu represents mountain living at its swankiest – whichever the season.
+With its gorgeous design, excellent amenities and central location, Chalet Seshu represents mountain living at its swankiest – whatever the season may be.

 Large open-plan kitchen